Shuten-dōji: Texts

 The oldest surviving text of the legend is recorded in the 14th century Ōeyama Ekotoba (大江山絵詞 "Tale of Mount Ōe in Pictures and Words"), a picture scroll held by the Itsuō Art Museum.
 It was later incorporated into the corpus of Otogi-zōshi ("Companion tales"), and became widely read in the woodblock-printed versions of them called the Otogi Bunko (Companion Library), especially Shibukawa Seiemon editions (ca. 1720).
 There is also a set of texts which localizes the Shuten-dōji's fortress at Mt.
 Ibuki.
 The Mt.
-Ibuki group texts reveal the villain's honji (avatar identity) as "the demon king of the Sixth Heaven", whereas the Mt. Ōe-localized group texts generally do not, with the exception of Ōeyama Ekotoba which is oldest.
+Ibuki group texts reveal the villain's honji (avatar identity) as "the demon king of the Sixth Heaven" (Dairokuten maō), whereas the Mt. Ōe-localized group texts generally do not, with the exception of Ōeyama Ekotoba which is oldest.

 Localization

 An ukiyo-e by Yoshitoshi depicting Minamoto no Yorimitsu's retainers, Watanabe no Tsuna, Urabe no Suetake, Usui Sadamitsu, and Sakata no Kintoki and aristocrat Fujiwara no Yasumasa fighting Shuten-dōji on Ōeyama.

 There are two different mountains named Mt. Ōe in Tanba Province.
-The Otogi Zōshi text of the later period is clearly referring to (大江山) northwest of the Kyoto capital, since it specifically mentions Senjōdake which is part of this mountain chain.
+The Otogi Zōshi text of the later period is clearly referring to Ōeyama (mountain range)|Ōeyama (大江山) northwest of the Kyoto capital, since it specifically mentions Senjōdake which is part of this mountain chain.

 But recent scholarship assigns the original mountain to have been the Mt. Ōe (大枝山) further south (on the western edge of Kyoto city and extending to Kameoka, Kyoto).
 This other Mt. Ōe also has a piece of acclivity named Oi-no-Saka (老ノ坂, "Slope of Aging").